haozturk/cayman/index.md

 # Testing & Verification

 The old service is successful in monitoring serial steps and the measurements for these steps are tested with the old service.
-Total time passed in the event loop is verified with the result returned by **AthenaHiveEventLoopMgr**.
+Total time passed in the event loop is verified with the result returned by **AthenaHiveEventLoopMgr**, the default ATLAS batch event loop manager.
 Detailed information on these tests could be found in this [presentation](https://indico.cern.ch/event/835550/contributions/3502557/attachments/1882410/3113511/PerfMonMTSvc_v5.pdf).

 The memory monitoring results will be verified with the results of [PrMon](https://github.com/HSF/prmon) which is another resource monitoring program developed by CERN scientists.
 Unlike our service(PerfMonMTSvc), prmon does not have a prior knowledge about the job that it monitors.
 Therefore it just measures the memory based on timestamps.
 Therefore our service should be configured to record the measurements by timestamps for comparison purposes.

 # Shortcomings & Limitations

 *   One should be aware of the shortcomings and the limitations of the service.
 Firstly, mutex locks are used in the implementation of monitoring the event loop which may lead to a performance decrease of job.
-Event loop monitoring is optional due to the usage of locks and this option can be set from the job options file.
+The overhead due to these locks are found to be negligible for the example jobs.
+However, this mode mainly targets debugging and doesn't have to be used in the actual jobs.
+Event loop monitoring is made optional due to the usage of locks and this option can be set from the job options file.

 *   Memory statistics are gathered from **/proc/** directory which is only mounted on UNIX-like operating systems.
 Therefore it's not possible to make memory monitoring on other operating systems.
+However in practice this is not really a big problem as Athena jobs are currently running on CentOS7 (or a Linux derivative for the foreseeable future).

 *   Implementation of the event loop monitoring is based on the assumption that each event is run on a single thread entirely.
 As we see so far, this is the case for most of the jobs, however there may occur some problems with the usage of 3rd party algorithms if they create their own worker threads apart from Intel TBB which is the main library used in AthenaMT to enable multi-threading.

-*   There is a little problem with the registration of the service to the execution sequence.
-As a monitoring service, it is desired to be the very first service started and the very last service halted in the execution in order to monitor all components.
-However, in the beginning we miss 2-3 components.
-This problem should be fixed in the configuration of the service.

-# Further Work
+# Future Work

-*   Firstly, the shortcomings must be alleviated and the limitations should be removed as possible.
+*   Firstly, the shortcomings must be alleviated and the limitations should be removed as much as possible.
 Afterwards, memory monitoring for event loop should be implemented.

 *   It is critical to monitor disk usage, since generally reading/writing operations on disk are the ones which slow down the execution.